Browser does not support script.

 A review is not a reconsideration of your complaint.
 A review is to check that procedure has been followed and that a reasonable outcome has been reached.
 You can request a review for the following reasons:

-We will appoint a Reviewing Officer who will be a more senior person who does not work in the School or Service you have complained about.
+If we accept your request for a review, we will appoint a Reviewing Officer who will be a more senior person who does not work in the School or Service you have complained about.

 The Reviewing Officer will assess whether you have met the grounds for review.
 If you have, we will look at how this affects the outcome of your complaint.
 This does not always mean that we will carry out a full reconsideration of the facts of the complaint, but we will review any new information you have provided to see if this would change our decision.